-Andrew Davies is a marine biologist at Bangor University in the UK.
+Andrew Davies is a marine biologist at the University of Rhode Island in the USA.
 He works on reefs, using a mixture of natural history observation, experimentation and novel technologies to untangle the ecology of these enigmatic habitats.

 This website contains many of Andy’s outputs and contains more information on projects, papers and various other items that you may find interesting.
 The video to the left shows some interesting elements of research, and if you wish to see a subtitled version, please watch it on youtube.